-10.7 As-Builts
+10.4 As-Builts

-Within 90 days after completion of construction, the Permittee shall submit copies of all final as-built plans and specifications developed during the project.
+Within 90 days after completion of construction, the Permittee shall submit copies of all final as-built plans and specifications developed during the project unless the documents are already on file with the appropriate agencies.

-10.8 GPS Data
+10.5 GPS Data

-Within 90 days after completion of construction, the Permittee shall submit to the Commission, in the format requested by the Commission, geo-spatial information (e.g., ArcGIS compatible map files, GPS coordinates, associated database of characteristics) for all structures associated with the LWECS.
+Within 90 days after completion of construction, the Permittee shall submit to the Commission, in the format requested by the Commission, geo-spatial information (e.g., ArcGIS compatible map files, GPS coordinates, associated database of characteristics) for all structures associated with the wind energy generating system.

-10.9 Project Energy Production
+10.6 Project Energy Production